SEBPT220/Django-views/readme.md

 </details>

-## Running into "Class has no objects member" & "Missing Docstring" Compilation Errors?
+## Running into "Class has no objects member" & "Missing Docstring" Linting Errors?
 Here's how to fix those in VSCode.

 1. Install pylint-django by running this command in your project root: `$ pipenv install pylint-django`